 Getaway 1: Gokarna

 Well known as a temple town and tourist destination, the winding path leading to the beach town of Gokarna is of scenic beauty.
-With the Western Ghats on one side and the majestic Arabian Sea on the other, Gokarna boasts of many beautiful beaches but these are our favourites – Paradise Beach, Half Moon Beach and Om Beach.
+With the Western Ghats on one side and the majestic Arabian Sea on the other, Gokarna boasts of many beautiful beaches but these are our favorites – Paradise Beach, Half Moon Beach, and Om Beach.